skiqh/require-text/README.md

 -----

 add the dependency to your `kanso.json` (require-text needs the `modules` package);
-the `"modules": ["lib"]` part is the important part when you require text later.
+the `"modules": ["lib"]` part is important when you require text later.

 ```javascript
 {